lytai1/Matthew_Thesis/README.md

 image: select both "DTI", "MRI" and "and"
 7) hit "search"
 8) select the patients with "Accelerated Sgital MPRAGE" and "Axial DTI"
-9) click one click download
+9) click one click download ==> all the files should be presented in a "ADNI" directory

 # To convert DCM files to NIFTI format
 ** run `conda activate dmipy` first